Is It Safe for a Rabbit to Chew Wrapping Paper, a Christmas Tree?

-We want your rabbit to stay sage this Christmas, so here are a few things to watch out for.
+We want your rabbit to stay safe this Christmas, so here are a few things to watch out for.

-The beauty of a decorated tree is normally the centerpiece of your home this season.
+The center piece of your holiday decor this season is most likely a beautifully decorated tree.
 But with a tree and other decorations we want you to be mindful of the fact that your rabbit likes to chew anything they can get their teeth on.

 A Christmas tree that hasn't been treated with chemicals is usually safe for your rabbit to nibble on, but make sure you double check with the place you got your tree to see if it was treated or not.
 If your tree is chemical free and your rabbit's urine changes color after nibbling on the tree don't panic, this isn't a health issue.